How Much Does It Cost to Live In Panama?

 The cost of living is relatively high in Panama and anyone coming here shouldn’t assume that living in Panama City is less expensive than living in a city of a similar size in the USA.

-Panama has also become increasingly expensive over the years, especially where it concerns real estate and food costs.
+Panama has also become increasingly expensive over the years, especially when it concerns real estate and food costs.

 What About Travel Safety in Panama?